The following information describes Jessica Madrid’s education, training, and experience.

 Jessica Madrid graduated with a Masters in Professional Counseling and School Counseling from New Mexico Highlands University in 2011.
 She is currently a Licensed Professional Clinical Counselor (LPCC #0182891) and was a school counselor from August 2012- May 2014.
 She has experience working with people of all ages from preschoolers to adults.
 She interned at Counseling and Psychotherapy Institution in 2010 and worked with adults and couples with depression, anxiety, and other stressors.
 Jessica has some experience working with preschool aged children when she worked for Head Start in 2008.
 She counseled adolescents and families within Albuquerque Public Schools for two years.
 Jessica has been counseling adults, couples, and teens in private practice since May 23, 2014.

 In addition to Jessica Madrid’s work experience, she is working toward several certifications and specialized trainings.
-She is working towards a certification in grief and loss from the American Institution of Health Care Professionals.
 She is currently the only therapist in New Mexico certified by Dr. Elaine Aron to work with Highly Sensitive People (HSP).
-To find out more about HSP click here.

 In addition to these certifications, Jessica has completed all of the required trainings of Emotionally Focused Therapy (EFT) from Dr. Lisa Palmer-Olsen and Dr. Mark Kaupp, in Scottsdale, AZ.
 She is currently receiving EFT supervision from Dr. Marcelle Grant from Santa Fe, NM and working towards a certification in Emotionally Focused Therapy.
 EFT for couples was developed by Dr. Sue Johnson and Dr. Leslie Greenberg and Dr. Sue Johnson’s has expanded our knowledge about love and attachment.
 Thanks to Dr. Sue’s clinical search, EFT is currently the only evidence based couples therapy to improve couples relationships and level of satisfaction.